 Leadenhall

-When I came to London on a school trip in the 1970s to the London office of Norwich Union (I know, why still mystifies me) we were let loose for half an hour.
+When I came to London on a school trip in the 1970s to the London office of Norwich Union (at the time one of the tallest buildings in the City) we were let loose for half an hour.
 We stumbled across this amazing place that was full of butchers, the shop front of every one was hung with furred rabbits and feathered pheasants.
 It was quite a sight.
 Leadenhall Market was then, as it had been for centuries, a thriving meat market.

 What I didn’t realise then was that Leadenhall has been a public space right since the founding of the City.
 This was the site of the Roman Forum and associated markets.
 Nowadays the butchers are gone replaced by chic shops and cute cafés.
 Leadenhall is now famous as the location of Diagon Alley in the Harry Potter films.
 As you sit and sip your latte, look around you and think of the Roman visitors that used do just the same.